Saturday, April 8, 2023

 Who will station the ox there? —from Inanna Queen of Heaven and Earth; Her stories and Hymns from Sumer

-However, you have to be just as careful with the seeds of wisdom and you do with the "seed" of procreation.
+However, you have to be just as careful with the seeds of wisdom as you do with the "seed" of procreation.
 You don't want to get pregnant (seeded) and have to give birth through the head like Zeus, who being pregnant with Athena (via Metis), developed a splitting headache, and had to have his head split open with an ax or wedge, i.e., chiseled (mr), by Hephaestus (Vulcan) the god of fire [pyr] 🜂, Mr Heat Miser, in order to give birth to Athena (Wisdom🦉).
 Hephaestus axed his [Zeus'] mundiBecause Zeus had swallowed (through his mouth / opening 👄) the goddess whose name means "advice, wisdom, council; cunning, skill, craft," i.e., Metis, in the physical, which then proceeded to create in him a metaphysical crisis.
 What a mind f*ck!

 But back to bread cakes . . . the ancient Egyptians apparently did prepare cone shaped bread loaves called benben (so similar to the pyramidis "wheat cakes" of the Greeks) which would have had religious significance as offerings to the gods.